Rugby league in Cornwall

 The Cornwall Rugby League Association currently has only one member; Cornish Rebels RLFC who were established in 2013 and play in the South West Premier Division.
-They will be joined by Cornwall R.L.F.C. in 2022, playing in the third tier of the professional game RFL League 1.
+They were joined by Cornwall R.L.F.C. who played in the third tier of the professional game, RFL League One, from 2022 until they folded in 2025.

 History

 The first rugby league matches to take place in Cornwall were a series of exhibition matches between Hull F.C. and Hull Kingston Rovers which took place on three consecutive evenings in June 1962.
 The first match was at the Mennaye Field (a rugby union ground); the home of Penzance–Newlyn RFC and the former club of Hull Kingston Rovers player Graham Paul.
 Two more matches took place at Camborne and Falmouth.
 There was an earlier attempt to introduce rugby league via a Western League in 1912.

 The next matches to be played in Cornwall were in 1985 when Mansfield Marksman beat Carlisle in a challenge match at Penlee Park, Penzance and two Doncaster teams played each other at Looe in a second challenge match.
 The formation of the South West League in 1984−85 saw two amateur teams from Cheltenham and Bristol play at Ludgvan.